Acid Deposition Figures

 Long-term monitoring network data show significant improvements in the primary indicators of acid deposition.
-For example, wet sulfate deposition (sulfate that falls to the earth through rain, snow, and other precipitation) has decreased in much of the Ohio River Valley and Northeastern United States due to SO₂ emission reductions achieved through implementation of the Acid Rain Program (ARP) in much of the Ohio River Valley and Northeastern United States.
+For example, wet sulfate deposition (sulfate that falls to the earth through rain, snow, and other precipitation) has decreased in much of the Ohio River Valley and Northeastern United States due to SO₂ emission reductions achieved through implementation of the Acid Rain Program (ARP), the Clean Air Interstate Rule (CAIR) and the Cross-State Air Pollution Rule (CSAPR).
 Some of the most dramatic reductions have occurred in the mid-Appalachian region, including Maryland, New York, West Virginia, Virginia, and most of Pennsylvania.
-Along with wet sulfate deposition, precipitation acidity, expressed as hydrogen ion (H+ or pH) concentration, have also decreased by similar percentages.
+Along with wet sulfate deposition, precipitation acidity, expressed as hydrogen ion (H+ or pH) concentration, has also decreased by similar percentages.

 Reductions in nitrogen deposition compared to the early 1990s have been less pronounced than those for sulfur.
-As noted earlier, emissions from source categories other than ARP and Cross-State Air Pollution (CSAPR) sources contribute to changes in air concentrations and deposition of oxidized, reduced, and organic forms of nitrogen.
+As noted earlier, emissions from source categories other than ARP and CSAPR sources contribute to changes in air concentrations and deposition of oxidized, reduced, and organic forms of nitrogen.

 The Clean Air Status and Trends Network (CASTNET) provides long-term monitoring of regional air quality to determine trends in atmospheric concentrations and deposition of nitrogen, sulfur, and ozone in order to evaluate the effectiveness of national and regional air pollution control programs.
 In 2021, CASTNET operated 100 regional sites throughout the contiguous U.S., Alaska, and Canada.
 Sites are located in areas where urban influences are minimal.

 The National Atmospheric Deposition Program/National Trends Network (NADP/NTN) is a nationwide, long-term network tracking the chemistry of precipitation.
 The NADP/NTN provides concentration and wet deposition data on hydrogen ion (acidity as pH), sulfate, nitrate, ammonium, chloride, and base cations.
 The NADP/NTN has grown to more than 250 sites spanning the United States, Canada, Puerto Rico, and the Virgin Islands.